owulveryck/blog/content/post/msgpack.md

 I will use [msgpack-rpc](https://github.com/msgpack-rpc/msgpack-rpc) which is a binary, json base codec.
 The communication between the Go client and the ruby server will be done over TCP via HTTP for example.

-Later on, outside of the scope of this post, I may use ZMQ (as I have already blogged about 0MQ communication between thoses languages).
+Later on, outside of the scope of this post, I may use ZMQ (as I have already blogged about 0MQ communication between those languages).

 # The implementation of the Client (the go part)